-Going forward, it is clear that most of the administration's goals for the recondeveloped and hundreds of projects may end up unfinished unless additional reconstruction aid is produced in far greater amounts than the \$735 million that is contained for Iraq in the FY 2007 budget proposal.
+Going forward, it is clear that most of the administration's goals for the reconstruction program will not be met.
+As security costs rise, a "reconstruction gap" has developed and hundreds of projects may end up unfinished unless additional reconstruction aid is produced in far greater amounts than the \$735 million that is contained for Iraq in the FY 2007 budget proposal.

-· How will we make up this "reconstruction gap" between projects planned and projects likely to be completed?

-Are the initial goals of the Coalition Provisional Authority still operative, for example, on electricity, oil production, and potable water?
-When the \$18.4 bil-lion has been expended, which of the CPA's goals do you expect to be met and
+- How will we make up this "reconstruction gap" between projects planned and projects likely to be completed? - Are the initial goals of the Coalition Provisional Authority still operative, for example, on electricity, oil production, and potable water?
+When the \$18.4 billion has been expended, which of the CPA's goals do you expect to be met and which won't?